probot/probot/docs/events-actions.md

 Also, each event corresponds to a certain set of actions that can happen to your organization and/or repository.

-For an exaple, let us consider the following code snippet:
+For example, let us consider the following code snippet:

 ```javascript
 module.exports = robot => {